-In casual American English, "What's the plan for this weekend?" sounds like "WAHTS dhuh PLAN fer dhihs WEE-kehnd".
-Several things happen here, and the headline one is the Unreleased Stops: the final stop consonant closes without a puff of air.
+Americans pronounce "What's the plan for this weekend?" as "WAHTS dhuh PLAN fer dhihs WEE-kehnd" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Unreleased Stops — the final stop consonant closes without a puff of air.
+It lands on weekend, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.